-18. Elasticity parameters and Agricultural Policy parameters
+19. Elasticity parameters and Agricultural Policy parameters

-18.1 Elasticity parameters for ORANI-ESP
+19.1 Elasticity parameters

-Having created a consistent ORANI-ESP CGE database for the year 2005, the next task is to choose appropriate supply and demand response parameters for the model.
-In particular, CGE models require elasticities of substitution for each of the levels of the demand and supply nests, estimates of expenditure elasticities for the LES private household demands and export demand elasticities.
-Unfortunately, a common (and valid) criticism of these models is that there is a dearth of elasticity estimates from the literature on these parameters, which implies that the modeller is forced to borrow estimates from other models or relevant literature sources.
-In the future, a rigorous revision of these elasticity estimates for the Spanish economy would constitute an important development in the model's future evolution.
+Having created a consistent CGE database for the year 2005, the next task is to choose appropriate supply and demand response parameters for the model.
+In particular, CGE models require elasticities of substitution for each of the levels of the demand and supply nests, estimates of expenditure elasticities for the LES private household demands and export demand elasticities.39 Unfortunately, a common (and valid) criticism of these models is that there is a dearth of elasticity estimates from the literature on these parameters, which implies that the modeller is forced to borrow estimates from other models or relevant literature sources as well as run many robustness simulations to test the validity of the model estimates.